- South American Proverb

 Bone broth is essentially the nutrient-dense stock liquid made from simmering raw or cooked bones at low heat over long periods of time.
-This oily broth is packed full of amino acids, vitamins and minerals and is considered a nutrition powerhouse for dogs!
-Bone broth is especially ideal for sick dogs and senior dogs, as it is extremely easy to digest and is soothing for the gut.
-Although this healthy broth can be given to help dogs heal and stay strong, it also works as an excellent raw multivitamin supplement for any dog at any age!
+This oily broth is packed full of amino acids, vitamins and minerals and is considered a nutritional powerhouse for dogs!
+Bone broth is especially ideal for sick dogs and senior dogs, as it is extremely easy to digest and is soothing for the stomach.
+Although this healthy broth can be given to help dogs heal and stay strong, it also works as an excellent whole food multivitamin supplement for any dog at any age!

 WHAT ARE THE BENEFITS OF BONE BROTH?